solohin/docker-nginx-consul-template/README.md

 TODO:
-- Install and run consul-template
++ Install and run consul-template
+- Set consul server as a ENV variable
 - Add consul-template to s6
 - Use templates instead of config
 - Reload nginx after config update